TABLE OF CONTENTS

 Skip the Paper Napkins and Toilet Paper

-It is estimated that toilet paper contributes to over 15% deforestation in America alone!
+It is estimated that toilet paper contributes to over 15% of deforestation in America alone!
 Every day more than 51,000 trees are cut down to generate America’s paper towels.
 It’s a cruel thing to do to the environment so please carry your own towels and skip the toilet paper.

 Suggested Read - The reason couples are heading off for roadtrips now!